inn-ctrl/SQL-Transan-Project/README.md

 * Data cleaning
   - during importation, there were underlying table columns that made it difficult to extract the information.
 That was deleted using the queries provided in 'cleaning_data' section page.
+  - similarly, all columns were given the 'text' data type for the ease of importation.
+They were converted to relevant data types as the project advanced
   -
 ### Data Analysis